EduJaviDG/StarWarsAPI/README.md

 This is a search engine for characters from the Star Wars trilogy.

-When the search is successful, a drop-down card of the character is displayed,
+When the search is successful, a drop-down card of the character is displayed.

-to access the character's details, click on the card.
+To access the character's details, click on the card.